yizhen20133868/CI-ToD/README.md

 <img align="right" src="img/SCIR_logo.png" width="30%">

-This repository contains the PyTorch code and data of the paper: **Don’t be Contradicted with Anything!CI-ToD: Towards Benchmarking Consistency for Task-oriented**.  ***EMNLP2021***.
+This repository contains the PyTorch code and data of the paper: **Don’t be Contradicted with Anything!CI-ToD: Towards Benchmarking Consistency for Task-oriented Dialogue System**.  ***EMNLP2021***.
 If you use any source codes or the datasets included in this toolkit in your work, please cite the following paper.
 The bibtex are listed below:

 <pre>
 @article{qin2021CIToD,
-  title={Don’t be Contradicted with Anything!CI-ToD: Towards Benchmarking Consistency for Task-oriented}, author={Qin, Libo and Xie, Tianbao and Huang, Shijue and Chen, Qiguang and Xu, Xiao and Che, Wanxiang}, journal={arXiv preprint arXiv:xxxx}, year={2021}
+  title={Don’t be Contradicted with Anything!CI-ToD: Towards Benchmarking Consistency for Task-oriented Dialogue System}, author={Qin, Libo and Xie, Tianbao and Huang, Shijue and Chen, Qiguang and Xu, Xiao and Che, Wanxiang}, journal={arXiv preprint arXiv:xxxx}, year={2021}